antonypro/QGoodWindow/docs/QGoodWindow.md

 On Windows, Linux and macOS, return the actual icon width, on other OSes returns 0.

-#### `{slot} public int leftMargin() const`

-On Windows, Linux and macOS, returns the left margin of the customized title bar, on other OSes returns 0.

-#### `{slot} public int rightMargin() const`
+#### `{slot} public QRect titleBarRect() const`

-On Windows, Linux and macOS, returns the right margin of the customized title bar, on other OSes returns 0.

-#### `{slot} public void setMargins(int title_bar_height, int icon_width, int left, int right)`

-Set the tile bar height, icon width, left and right margins of the customized title bar.
-Note: Any call to setMargins() clear the left and right masks and the title bar caption buttons masks.

-#### `{slot} public void setLeftMask(const QRegion & mask)`

-Set the mask for the left margin of the customized title bar.

-#### `{slot} public void setRightMask(const QRegion & mask)`

-Set the mask for the right margin of the customized title bar.

-#### `{slot} public void setCenterMask(const QRegion & mask)`

-Set the mask for the center of the customized title bar.
+Rect that contains the whole title bar.

 #### `{slot} public void setTitleBarMask(const QRegion & mask)`

-Set the mask for the customized title bar, used in combination with others masks.
+Set the mask for the customized title bar.

-#### `{slot} public void setCaptionButtonsHandled(bool handled, const Qt::Corner & corner)`

-Set if the caption buttons should be handled by *QGoodWindow* and on which *corner*, valid only top left and top right corners.

 #### `{slot} public void setMinimizeMask(const QRegion & mask)`

-Set the location and shape of handled minimize button, relative to handled corner.
+Set the location and shape of handled minimize button, relative to title bar rect.

 #### `{slot} public void setMaximizeMask(const QRegion & mask)`

-Set the location and shape of handled maximize button, relative to handled corner.
+Set the location and shape of handled maximize button, relative to title bar rect.

 #### `{slot} public void setCloseMask(const QRegion & mask)`

-Set the location and shape of handled close button, relative to handled corner.
+Set the location and shape of handled close button, relative to title bar rect.

-#### `{slot} public QRegion leftMask() const`

-Get the mask for the left margin of the customized title bar.

-#### `{slot} public QRegion rightMask() const`

-Get the mask for the right margin of the customized title bar.

-#### `{slot} public QRegion centerMask() const`

-Get the mask for the center of the customized title bar.

 #### `{slot} public QRegion titleBarMask() const`